bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Haml</h4>

-Haml, known as <a href="http://haml.info/docs/yardoc/file.REFERENCE.html">
+<p>Haml, known as <a href="http://haml.info/docs/yardoc/file.REFERENCE.html"
-HTML abstraction markup language</a>, is a markup language with the single goal of providing the ability to write beautiful markup.
+rel="noopener noreferrer" target="_blank">HTML abstraction markup language</a>,
+is a markup language with the single goal of providing the ability to write beautiful markup.
 Serving as its own markup language, code written in Haml is later processed to HTML.
-Haml promotes DRY and well structured markup, providing a pleasing experience for anyone having to write or read it.
+Haml promotes DRY and well structured markup, providing a pleasing experience for anyone having to write or read it.</p>

 <h4>Installation</h4>

 Haml requires Ruby to be compiled to HTML, so the first step to using it is to ensure that Ruby is installed.
-Fortunately for those on Mac OS X Ruby comes preinstalled, and those on a Windows machine may visit <a href="http://rubyinstaller.org/">Windows Installer</a> for directions.
+Fortunately for those on Mac OS X Ruby comes preinstalled, and those on a Windows machine may visit <a href="http://rubyinstaller.org/" rel="noopener noreferrer" target="_blank">
+Windows Installer</a> for directions.
 Upon confirming Ruby is installed the gem install haml command needs to be run from the command line, using Terminal or the alike command line program, to install Haml.